mrkrd/matlab_wrapper/README.rst

 -----------

-*matlab_wrapper* allows you to use MATLAB in an convenient way from your Python scripts.
+*matlab_wrapper* allows you to use MATLAB in an convenient way from your Python scripts and interactive shell.
 The MATLAB session is started in the background and appears as a regular Python module.

 *matlab_wrapper* talks to `MATLAB engine library`_ using ctypes_, so
 you do not have to compile anything!